tcler/kiss-vm-ns/README.md

-  vm delete [VM list]  #delete VMs         //you can use d,de,del*,r,rm instead delete vm ifaddr [VM]       #show ip address    //you can use i,if,if* instead ifaddr vm vncport [VM]      #show vnc host:port //you can use v,vnc instead vncport vm edit [VM]         #edit vm xml file   //you can use ed,ed* instead edit vm exec [-v] [-x] "$VM" -- "cmd"  #login VM and exec cmd  //you can use e,ex,ex* instead exec vm reboot [/w] [VM]  #reboot VM          //option /w indicate wait until reboot complete(port 22 is available)
+  vm delete [VM list]  #delete VMs         //you can use d,de,del*,r,rm instead delete vm ifaddr [VM]       #show ip address    //you can use i,if,if* instead ifaddr vm vncport [VM]      #show vnc host:port //you can use v,vnc instead vncport vm xml [VM]          #dump vm xml file   //you can use x,xm instead xml vm edit [VM]         #edit vm xml file   //you can use ed,ed* instead edit vm exec [-v] [-x] "$VM" -- "cmd"  #login VM and exec cmd  //you can use e,ex,ex* instead exec vm reboot [/w] [VM]  #reboot VM          //option /w indicate wait until reboot complete(port 22 is available)